L-michelle/SQL-Projects/README.md

 # SQL Projects
 Welcome to my SQL portfolio!
 This repository contains some projects that I have executed.
-Please feel free to look around let me know if you have any questions!
+Some of these projects are from TripleTen Bootcamp, some are from the Charlotte Chaze's Break Into Tech Course, and some are passion projects of my own.
+Please feel free to look around and let me know if you have any questions!

 ## [Rideshare Analysis (SQL)](https://github.com/L-michelle/Projects/tree/main/Rideshare%20Analysis%20(SQL))
 * Parsed data from website to obtain Chicago weather in November of 2017